mbenhamd/artificialmind-website/_posts/2019-11-27-deepfovea-reconstruction-ar-vr.md

 <br>

-*Presentation of a Paper avalaible [here](https://research.fb.com/wp-content/uploads/2019/11/DeepFovea-Neural-Reconstruction-for-Foveated-Rendering-and-Video-Compression-using-Learned-Statistics-of-Natural-Videos.pdf)*\:
+*Presentation of the paper available [here](https://research.fb.com/wp-content/uploads/2019/11/DeepFovea-Neural-Reconstruction-for-Foveated-Rendering-and-Video-Compression-using-Learned-Statistics-of-Natural-Videos.pdf)*\:

 DeepFovea is a new AI-powered
 foveated rendering